How to play Harry Potter: Wizards Unite

 Tips to secure your Facebook account: It doesn't take long to make sure your Facebook account is locked down.

 Discuss: Harry Potter: Wizards Unite.
-Your guide to playing the new phone game
+Your guide to playing the new AR game

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.